 A: Are you sure?[Again, Abraham prompts him: 400 is not the number he wants to hear.]

 A: Except your mother, have tattoos on their privates.
 Thank you very much.

-The children drew parts of them, but in two, the outline of the female body was done by an adult hand.
+Whether the children drew any of the tattoos is questionable.
+In two of the drawings, the outline of the female body was certainly done by an adult hand.
 Children at that age do not normally have the manual dexterity, nor the understanding of human anatomy, to sketch a woman’s waist and hips in that way.
-However, it’s likely that the children were asked to fill in the “tattoos”.

 3. How could a child have made those tattoos up?

 Many who believe the hoax claim that no child could know that much about the sort of tattoos drawn here.

 On the contrary, this is exactly what a child might think a devil or monster tattoo would look like.
 The children were not only coached to talk about the tattoos, but were guided to make those drawings.
 You can read more about Abraham’s farcical, childish view of Satanism here.